zq99/pgn2data/README.md

 The two files can be mapped together using a GUID which the process inserts into both files.

 ## Installation

+The library requires Python 3.7 or later.

-Run the following command on the python terminal:
+To install, type the following command on the python terminal:

     pip install pgn2data

 ## Implementation

 Here is a basic example of how to convert a PGN file: